Skip to content

 Short answers, pulled from the story.

-Who first proposed the term early modern in historical studies?
+Who first proposed the term early modern as a distinct historical period?

-What major scientific discoveries occurred during the early modern period?
+What events marked the end of the early modern period?